malahx/QuickMods/QuickStart/README.md

 #### Changelog

+v2.14-dev - 2017.02
+* New: Added an option to disable black screen.

 v2.13 - 2017.02.18
 * New: Added a black screen when QuickStart wait,
 * Fix: Corrected the start to last vessel to keep all contracts (thanks Liquid5n0w & Jebs_SY),